robertseaton/robertseaton.github.com/_posts/2013-08-05-notes-on-psychology-of-happiness.markdown

 one-fifth of the effect of happiness and one-sixth of meaning as components of the good life. (pg.
 131)

-Kessler (1982) analysed data from eight American surveys with 16,000 subjects.
+Kessler (1982) analyzed data from eight American surveys with 16,000 subjects.
 He found that for men income, especially earned income, was the strongest predictor of depression; occupational status was much weaker.
 For women education was a stronger predictor. (pg.
 134)

-For men the benefits of income levelled off at $75,000, but for women the richest were more depressed than those in the next lowest income band.
+For men the benefits of income leveled off at $75,000, but for women the richest were more depressed than those in the next lowest income band.
 (West, Reed, and Gildengorin, 1998). (pg.
 135)

-Blaxter (1990) found that the poor were in much worse health than the better off, but there was an upturn in badhealth for the very rich, which she concluded was mainly due to drinking too much. (pg.
+Blaxter (1990) found that the poor were in much worse health than the better off, but there was an upturn in bad health for the very rich, which she concluded was mainly due to drinking too much. (pg.
 135)

-Clark (1996) studied data from 9000 British adults and found that job satisfaction was greater for those who had the largest pay rrises during the past year.
-However, their data sggested that the gains in satisfaction were in the short term only, and some kind of habituation sets in. (pg.
+Clark (1996) studied data from 9000 British adults and found that job satisfaction was greater for those who had the largest pay raises during the past year.
+However, their data suggested that the gains in satisfaction were in the short term only, and some kind of habituation sets in. (pg.
 138)

 It looks as if suddenly acquiring large sums of money does not make people very happy. (pg.
 138)

-In 1987 Americans wanted $50,000 per annum to fulfil their dreams, in 1994 they wanted $102,000 (Schor, 1998) (pg.
+In 1987 Americans wanted $50,000 per annum to fulfill their dreams, in 1994 they wanted $102,000 (Schor, 1998) (pg.
 140).

 With income held constant those with the lowest expectations had the highest job